euphoriatek/Pro2Store/README.md

 - Install Joomla as usuall
 - Once installed, click "system >> discover".
 You should now see a list of all the Pro2Store plugins etc.
 - Select them all and click install

-- NOTE: Before going to the component, make sure all the plugins are enabled.
+### NOTE: Before going to the component, make sure all the plugins are enabled AND you follow the steps below

-## to begin Development
+## To begin Development

 - Open in (ideally) PHPStorm
 - Make sure you have Node and NPM installed and open the PHPStorm terminal and run: